Samiisd/Failure/README.md

 I don't know if that's funny or sad.

-# How playing game :
+# How to play the game :

 - Follow instructions on menu to launch game

 Playing keys :
     - 'Esc' : switch on option menu while playing
     - 'Space' : jump

+*You will notice the astronomical amount of game options.*

 # Compilation :